 Contact continued after that.
 Well, that’s why we finally had to set it, because they weren’t treating our kids like kids.
 They were treating them like adults.

 So we finally told my parents, and my brother and his wife (by default—not because she was really involved in the process.
-She was recovering from a concussion but when people are married, you can’t tell how much of what they’re doing is being influenced by an abusive person).
+She was recovering from a concussion.
+But when people are married, you can’t tell how much of what they’re doing is being influenced by an abusive person).

 The last straw